Claim: A new Pepsi soda can design omits the words "under God" from the Pledge of Allegiance.

 We at Dr Pepper/Seven Up strongly believe that the message on these cans is a resoundingly patriotic, bipartisan message that we are a united nation.

 More than 41 million special edition cans were ordered by Dr Pepper bottlers in portions of a dozen states.
 Because the limited edition patriotic can is to be retired in February, you will soon see regular packaging graphics for Dr Pepper at your local retail stores.

 Although 18 million Dr Pepper cans bearing the new design had been produced by February 2002, the company said it had received only "four complaints from Dubuque" and "200 other negative comments nationwide," and the issue seemed to have largely disappeared along with the cans by March 2002.
-However, when a United States Court of Appeals handed down a decision regarding the constitutionality of the words "under God" in the Pledge of Allegiance in June 2002, it breathed new life into the Dr Pepper controversy even though the controversial cans had been off store shelves for months.
-Messages like the following began circulating much more widely than those of the initial campaign from February 2002:
+However, when a United States Court of Appeals handed down a decision regarding the constitutionality of the words "under God" in the Pledge of Allegiance in June 2002, it breathed new life into the Dr Pepper controversy even though the notorious cans had been off store shelves for months.
+Messages like the following then began circulating much more widely than the ones sent out during the initial wave of controversy:

 Subject: Dr Pepper Boycott